Summer Institute Series

 - Learning about Assistive/Augmentative technology for students with disabilities

 - Discussion of decision making processes for determining appropriate technology for classrooms in general and for students with exceptional needs (gifted and disabled)

 - Establishing a safe learning environment

 Who Should Attend

 The Institute provides a three-part professional development program for:

 - Teachers; general and special education, early childhood, elementary, middle, and secondary levels

 - Behavioral specialists

-- Related service providers including speech and language clinicians, occupational and physical therapists, interveners, social workers, etc.
+- Related service providers including speech and language clinicians, occupational and physical therapists, interveners, etc.

-- Other professionals and community agencies who are concerned about the occurrence of bullying
+- Other professionals and community agencies who want to learn about using technology to support instruction

-- Complete the registration form provided on the back of this brochure and return to the address listed, OR register online: camps.uww.edu
+- Complete the registration form provided on the back of the brochure and return to the address listed, OR register online: camps.uww.edu

 Graduate Course Credit

 - Students registering for credit may register for all or part of the institute series (Institute Only [1 credit], Pre-Institute & Institute [2 credits], or Pre-Institute, Institute, & Post-Institute [3 credits]).